Illinois Library Association: Reading promotion

 Since 1982, ILA has developed iREAD, the association's summer reading program, intended to provide high quality, low-cost resources and products that enable library staff to motivate children to read.

 In summer 2008, ILA successfully partnered with the Australian Library and Information Association (ALIA) to create the Summer Reading Club.

 Conferences and events

 ILA sponsors an annual statewide conference each fall, rotating from Chicago, to sites in suburban Chicago, and downstate Illinois.

 Other ILA activities

 In spring 2009, the Barack Obama Commemorative License Plate was introduced by the Illinois Department of Motor Vehicles and the Illinois Library Association.
-The license plate was valid for vehicle use until April 17, 2009, and has now become a popular international collectors' item.
+The license plate was valid for vehicle use until April 17, 2009, and has now become a popular international collector's item.

 In spring 2007, the Illinois Library Association partnered with MySpace.com to produce the "CyberSafety Bookmark".
 One million bookmarks were distributed for free to libraries across the country, and were sold for a nominal fee afterward.
 They are currently sold out, but available for download.